 – A critical step in the home buying and selling process.

-Whether it’s required by your lender or for your own peace of mind, a professional home inspection clearly outlines the current condition of a home.
-I follow Wisconsin and ASHI standards to evaluate the mechanical, structural, electrical, plumbing, and other essential systems of your current or potential new home.
+Whether required by your lender or for your own peace of mind, a professional home inspection clearly outlines the current condition of a home.
+With over 35 years of engineering, construction and real estate experience, I follow ASHI and Montana State standards to evaluate the mechanical, structural, electrical, plumbing, and other essential systems of your current or potential new home.

 A Home Inspection is a non-invasive, visual examination to assist you in evaluating the overall condition of the home.
-My goal is to identify issues that may have an adverse impact on the value of the property or involves an unreasonable risk to you and your family.
-It is not an appraisal, warranty or recommendation to buy or not to buy but it removes one more worry as you make one of the largest investments in your life.
+My goal is to identify issues that may have an adverse impact on the value of the property or involve an unreasonable risk to you and your family.
+It is not an appraisal, warranty or recommendation to buy or not to buy but removes one more worry as you make a significant investment in a home.

 When selling your home, a professional home inspection increases marketability.
 No home is ever perfect.
 I help you determine what must be immediately addressed and what can wait.
 The more you know about your home, the more you are prepared for negotiation.